Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Galactic mass decomposition

-In figure~\ref{fig:mw_corner}, we present the posterior distributions of the parameters as well as their pairwise correlations for the sampled galactic models.
+In figure~\ref{fig:mw_corner}, we present the posterior distributions of the parameters as well as their pairwise correlations for the sampled galactic mass models.
 The obtained mass of the bulge is slightly smaller than the typical values found throughout the literature~\cite{sofue_rotation_2013,mcmillan_mass_2017}.
-However, this is probably because MN parametrization leads to a higher density of the baryonic disc at the centre, while most other studies assumed exponential disc and therefore attributed higher mass to the bulge component.
-By looking at the total mass within the inner two kpc, the obtained results are in good agreement with the microlensing constraints on the optical depth towards the galactic centre~\cite{portail_made--measure_2015,wegg_moa-ii_2016}.
-In contrast with the bulge, the inferred mass of baryonic disc is slightly larger than the sum of exponential stellar and gaseous discs typically found in the literature.
-This is partly due to the aforementioned effect, i.e. attributing larger fraction of the central mass to the disc instead of the bulge, and partly due to the slower decline of the MN density distribution, which falls off in the radial direction only as $R^{-3}$ and not exponentially as the double-exponential ansatz, requiring larger total mass to explain the same dynamics at intermediate galactocentric radii.
+However, this is most likely a consequence of the fact that the MN parameterization leads to a higher density of the baryonic disc at the center, while most other studies assumed an exponential disc and therefore attributed a larger mass to the bulge component.
+By looking at the total mass within the inner two kpc, the obtained results are in good agreement with the microlensing constraints on the optical depth towards the galactic center~\cite{portail_made--measure_2015,wegg_moa-ii_2016}.
+In contrast with the galactic bulge, the inferred mass of the baryonic disc is slightly larger than the sum of exponential stellar and gaseous discs typically found in the literature.
+This is partly due to the aforementioned effect, i.e. attributing a larger fraction of the central mass to the disc instead of the bulge, and partly due to the slower decline of the MN density distribution, which falls off in the radial direction only as $R^{-3}$ and not exponentially as the double-exponential ansatz, requiring larger total mass to explain the same dynamics at intermediate galactocentric radii.
 While this might seem problematic for the inferred DM density profiles, it plays no significant role as the majority of the ``excess" disc mass resides at radii where the baryonic contribution is strongly suppressed with respect to the DM counterpart.
 On the other hand, the inferred disc scale length, $a_\s{disc}$, and scale height, $b_\s{disc}$, agree well with the typical values found in the literature.
-Similarly, the results obtained for DM halo parameters agree well with several recent studies~\cite{mcmillan_mass_2017,eilers_circular_2019}.
-The most significant difference with respect to the works mentioned above is perhaps a slightly smaller value of $r_s$ for both density profiles.
+Similarly, the results obtained for DM halo parameters fall within the range of values found in previous studies.
+The most significant difference with respect to the older works is perhaps a slightly smaller value of $r_s$ for both DM density profiles.
 For the local DM densities, we find the following median values and 68\% h.p.d. intervals: